seanmgrant/Note-Taker/README.md

 ## Description
- This is an app to take notes it lets you save and delete.
+ This is an app that lets you save your notes.